ComNets-Bremen/inbaverSim/README.md

 - **Access Routers** - Routers for wired network nodes
 - **Core Routers** - Central CCN routers that connect other networks
 - **Content Servers** - Servers that host content
+- **Wireless Sensor Nodes** - Wireless sensor nodes deployed with sensors (temperature, humidity, etc.)
+- **IOT Gateways** - Gateways connecting wireless sensor networks and the Internet
+- **Internet** - Node simulating a CCN based Internet where the behaviour of many nodes and applications are deployed

+The picture below shows the topology of a CCN network with all the above nodes.

 <p align="center">
   <img src="./res/images/net-topology.png" width="500"/>